 No need to stress, there’s loads of ways you can try to bust the odours and bring back the freshness, best of all most of them are natural!

 - If clothes smell musty as they come out of the washing machine then you really need to give that washing machine a thorough clean.
-You can choose to do this with natural products – get the instructions for cleaning your washing machine with vinegar and baking soda here.
-Alternatively you could buy a washing machine cleaning solution – you can just pick these up at the supermarket in the laundry products aisle.
+You can choose to do this with natural products.
+Get the instructions for cleaning your washing machine with vinegar and baking soda here.
+Alternatively you could buy a washing machine cleaning solution.
+You can just pick these up at the supermarket in the laundry products aisle.

-- Sprinkle the clothes with baking soda and leave it to absorb the smells – baking soda is a natural deodoriser.
+- Sprinkle the clothes or garment with baking soda and leave it to absorb the smells – baking soda is a natural deodoriser.
 Make sure the clothes are dry before doing this.

 - Mix 1/2 cup of baking soda in some warm water and soak the musty clothes for an hour or so before washing.